 Line 12b-Student Loan Repayments for Educator Included in Gross Income.
 If you are an educator who received loan assistance through the Quality Educator Loan Assistance Program, you can subtract up to \$5,000 for the amount of loan repayment assistance you received during the tax year from your Federal Adjusted Gross Income.
 The Quality Educator Loan Assistance Program provides paid loan assistance to educators who worked in a subject identified as a "critical quality educator shortage area" and teach or work at an "impacted school."
-For information on the program, contact the Montana Office of Public Instruction at (406) 444-3693 or go to opi.mt.gov.
+For information on the program, contact the Montana Office of Public Instruction at (406) 444-4523 or go to opi.mt.gov.

-Note: The federal CARES Act provides for an exclusion from gross income of up to \$5,250 for student loan payments made by an employer from an employee's gross income.
-The amount of employer-paid student loan payments that have been excluded from an employee's gross income, are not eligible deductions on lines 12a or 12b.Therefore, only amounts in excess of the federal exclusion are eligible for the deductions on lines 12a and 12b.
+Note: The amount of employer-paid student loan payments that have been excluded from an employee's gross income, are not eligible deductions on lines 12a or 12b.
+Only amounts in excess of the federal exclusion are eligible for the deductions on lines 12a and 12b.